-Naevus of Ota is a colored skin markings of slate-brown or blue/grey coloring.
-It is a unusual birthmark in which the melanocytes (pigment cells) are found deeper than normal (in the dermis instead of the epidermis).
+Naevus of Ota is a colored skin marking of slate-brown or blue/grey coloring.
+It is an unusual birthmark in which the melanocytes (pigment cells) are found deeper than normal (in the dermis instead of the epidermis).
 This is also known as dermal melanocytosis.

 It is not known why these naevus occur.
 Specific mutations have been detected within the dermal melanocytes.